• trencherman •

 Meaning: 1.
 This Good Word does not refer to someone who digs trenches, but a person with a good appetite who eats heartily, a gourmand.
 2. It may also indicate a parasite who always turns up at the table and eats at the expense of others.

 Word History: This word comes from Old French trancheur "cutter" from the verb trancher "to cut, hew, slice".
 This verb descended from Latin truncare "to cut or lop off", which also led to truncus "tree trunk", what remains when you lop off all the branches.
 This explains why trenchant means "cutting", as in a trenchant remark, as well as the origin of trench.
-The root is probably the same as in Greek trauma "wound".
+The root of today's word is also akin to tranche "a share, portion, or 'cut'" of something.
+The original root is probably the same one that produced Greek trauma "wound".
 (Today we are grateful to Larry Brady for bringing up a word whose root has as twisted and dashing a history as we will ever find.)